Skip to content

 The practice helps you find out what is and is not working.
 Track your time to have a clear idea of how you are really spending your time.
 Even short-term tracking will expose inefficiencies and indicate where you can do better.

 Understanding how you use your time reinforces the importance of time management.
-You start to see patterns, you start to see distractions and you make better choices on how to organize your day.
+You start to see patterns, you start to see distractions, and you make better choices on how to organize your day.
 Using proper time management techniques will help you get the benefits of time management.

 Benefits of Time Management